 Candidate Trump has successfully branded himself as a pragmatist, focused on ideas and policies that will work, while minimizing his identification with the Republican Party.
 From the outset, he has engaged in deliberate messaging of all of the policies noted, intent on appealing to both voters within the base of the Party and a diverse range of voters outside of the base who may be open to voting for a Republican.

 In his effective use of a triangulation strategy, Trump is confounding the media pundits, and greatly annoying liberals, as he builds a new coalition of voters who really do want America to be Great Again!
-Be sure to vote!Tags: coalition of voters Conservative Liberal policy goals Trump
+Be sure to vote!Tags: Conservative Liberal Trump